I’m Jason Lengstorf.

 What I Do for a Living

-- I collect and share knowledge as a keynote speaker, developer advocate at Gatsby, and through my blog.
+- I collect and share knowledge as a keynote speaker, principal developer experience engineer at Netlify, and through my blog.

 - I create better teams by focusing on effective working habits, including such world-shattering techniques as “actually taking time off”.